katheich/joglog/README.md

 ## Overview

-This is a personal project I worked on by myself mostly during my job search after finishing the Software Engineering Immersive course at General Assembly.
-The idea was to keep practicing the use of React, Django and PostgreSQL, but to push my knowledge by setting up a GraphQL API.
+This is a personal project I worked on by myself, mostly during the job search after finishing the Software Engineering Immersive course at General Assembly.
+The idea was to keep practicing the use of React, Django and PostgreSQL, but to also push my knowledge by setting up a GraphQL API.

-Jog Log is allows you to keep track of your running plans and log your actual runs.
-Inspired by my old system of using Excel Sheets to keep track of race training plans, the app provides a calendar overview in the form of a table, showing the scheduled plans, whether they were completed or skipped, and the statistics tracked of actual runs (e.g. distance, duration, pace and average heart rate).
-It also allows for scheduling races and for indicating whether plans and runs are of easy, tempo, intervals or endurance category.
+Jog Log allows you to keep track of your running plans and log your actual runs.
+Inspired by my old system of using Excel Sheets to keep track of race training plans, the app provides a calendar overview in the form of a table, showing the following:
+1) scheduled plans, whether they were completed or skipped,
+2) the statistics tracked of actual runs (e.g. distance, duration, pace and average heart rate) and
+3) race days and names.
+It also allows you to indicate whether plans and runs are of easy, tempo, intervals or endurance category, or uncategorised.

 You can launch the app on Heroku [here](https://joglog-ke.herokuapp.com/), or find the GitHub repo [here](https://github.com/katheich/joglog).